-Table 10.2 Overview of Multilateral Donor Investments in Conservation in the Guinean ForestsHotspot between 2009 and 2014
+Table 10.2 Overview of Multilateral Donor Investments in Conservation in the Guinean Forests Hotspot between 2009 and 2014

 Donor Main Countries and Themes of Investment Total invested (2009-2014) (estimated, in USD) GEF with the World Bank as Implementing Agency (see Appendix 11) The majority of World Bank support to conservation investment in the hotspot is through GEF grant-funded projects with the World Bank as Implementing Agency and/or co-funder.
 The World Bank also provides grant-aid to non-GEF projects and many other forms of lending and co-finance, principally to governments.
 These are not included in the analyses as most have a primary economic development focus, not directly related to biodiversity.
 There were 18 World Bank initiatives related to conservation in the hotspot over the period of analysis, including projects supporting ecosystem-based land management in forests and forest-adjacent areas (Benin, Cameroon, Guinea, Liberia); support to protected areas management (Benin, Côte d'Ivoire, Liberia); coastal and marine biodiversity and fisheries (Benin, Ghana); erosion and basin management (Nigeria); biodiversity and wetlands (Sierra Leone) and climate change adaptation (São Tomé and Príncipe).
 Specific KBAs targeted include Parc National de Taï et Réserve de Faune du N'Zo KBA (CIV11), Parc National de Marahoué (CIV10), Parc National du Mont Sangbé (CIV13), Parc National du Mont Péko (CIV12) and Réserve Intégrale du Mont Nimba (CIV14) in Côte d'Ivoire; Sapo National Park (LBR14) in Liberia, Sierra Leone River Estuary (SLE5) and two freshwater KBAs in Sierra Leone, coastal and marine parts of several proposed corridors, and the whole of São Tomé and Príncipe.
 52.0 million GEF with UNDP as Implementing Agency (see Appendix 11) GEF-UNDP supported 19 projects in hotspot countries: Benin (4); Côte d'Ivoire (2); Guinea (3); Equatorial Guinea (3); Liberia (3); Nigeria (1); Togo (3).
 Four of these form part of the GEF SPWA (Strategic Program for West Africa) - Sacred Forests and Protected Areas in Benin; the Niger Delta Biodiversity Project in Nigeria and Strengthening the national system of Protected Areas in Togo.
-A specific rehabilitation project targets Parc National de Taï et Réserve de Faune du N'Zo KBA (CIV11) in Côte d'Ivoire and two projects in Equatorial Guinea also focus on KBAs, including Pico de Basilé National Park (GNQ3).
+A specific rehabilitation project targets Parc National de Taï et Réserve de Faune du N'Zo KBA (CIV11) in Côte d'Ivoire and two projects in Equatorial Guinea also focus on KBAs, including Parque Nacional del Pico de Basilé (GNQ3).
 All projects have a biodiversity conservation focus; several also have components dealing with climate change adaptation, resilience and ecosystems, including fresh water and coastal zones in Benin, Guinea, Equatorial Guinea and Liberia.
-UNCP is also under-taking a coastal biodiversity sensitivity mapping exercise in Sierra Leone, with technical support from Wetlands International, which could form the basis for subsequent investments in coastal conservation in that country or regionally.
+UNDP is also under-taking a coastal biodiversity sensitivity mapping exercise in Sierra Leone, with technical support from Wetlands International, which could inform subsequent investments in coastal conservation in that country or regionally.
+These include a USD 10 million project entitled "Adapting to climate change induced coastal risks in Sierra Leone", currently under development, which is projected to run from 2017 to 2021.
 29.3 million